intel/sgx-ra-sample/README.md

 For complete information on remote attestation, see the [white paper](https://software.intel.com/en-us/articles/intel-software-guard-extensions-remote-attestation-end-to-end-example) on Intel's Developer Zone.

 For more information on developing applications with Intel SGX, visit the [Intel SGX landing zone](https://software.intel.com/sgx/).

+## <a name="license"></a>License

+Except as otherwise noted, source code is made available under the Intel Sample Source Code license.
+See the LICENSE file for terms.

 ## <a name="build"></a>Building the Sample